 Inspirato Introduces Members-Only Investor Benefit

-Subscribers invited to enjoy complimentary Inspirato vacations when they own and hold Company stock

-/EIN News/ -- DENVER, May 08, 2023 (GLOBE NEWSWIRE) -- Inspirato Incorporated (“Inspirato” or the “Company”) (NASDAQ: ISPO), the innovative luxury travel subscription brand, today announced a valuable new Member Investor Benefit reserved exclusively for Inspirato subscribers.
-Consistent with the Company’s relationship-driven customer platform and focus on delivering exceptional luxury travel experiences, subscribers who own and hold Inspirato stock are now eligible to receive complimentary Inspirato vacations.
+DENVER, May 08, 2023 (GLOBE NEWSWIRE) -- Inspirato Incorporated ("Inspirato" or the "Company") ISPO, the innovative luxury travel subscription brand, today announced a valuable new Member Investor Benefit reserved exclusively for Inspirato subscribers.
+Consistent with the Company's relationship-driven customer platform and focus on delivering exceptional luxury travel experiences, subscribers who own and hold Inspirato stock are now eligible to receive complimentary Inspirato vacations.

 "We are tremendously grateful for the loyalty and advocacy of our members," said Brent Handler, Co-Founder and Chief Executive Officer, Inspirato.
 "In that spirit, it has always been our vision to offer a unique benefit for members who are owners in Inspirato.
 With this new Member Investor Benefit, we invite them to participate directly in our growth and look forward to thanking them for their support in the best way we can, with an incredible Inspirato vacation to enjoy with their family and friends."